Elevation: 16,024 feet (4,884 meters)

 - Carstensz Pyramid, about 60 miles (100 kilometers) from the coast, is a difficult mountain to climb.
 Not only is it the most technically difficult of the Seven Summits but it is remote (hike-in requires 6 to 8 days), located in dense jungle, surrounded by native tribes not far removed from the Stone Age, improperly mapped, near the world's largest gold mine, and requires lots of permits and bureaucratic nonsense from the Indonesian government.
 The mountain is also closed from time to time to all outsiders.
 The last time it was closed was from 1995 to 2005.
 The mountain is almost impossible to climb on your own because of the difficulty and cost of obtaining permits.

-- Carstensz Pyramid was not climbed until 1962 when Heinrich Harrer, Russell Kippax, and Albert Huizenga reached the summit on February 13, 1962.
+- Carstensz Pyramid was not climbed until 1962 when Philip Temple, Heinrich Harrer, Russell Kippax, and Albert Huizenga reached the summit on February 13, 1962.
+New Zealand climber Philip Temple had pioneered the access route from the north in 1961.
+Temple wrote The Last True Explorer about his experiences climbing the Pyramid as well as adventuring in New Guinea.
+He returned in 1962, leading a U.S. War Graves Registration team to the area.
 Famed Austrian mountaineer Heinrich Harrer (1912-2006) made the first ascent of the North Face of the Eiger in the Swiss Alps in 1938.
 The following year he was detained by the British after an attempt on Nanga Parbat.
 He later escaped into hidden Tibet and became friend and confidante of the boy Dalai Lama before the Chinese invaded Tibet in 1950.

 - In 1936 a Dutch expedition climbed nearby Ngga Pulu, which was considered then to be the island's highest peak, rather than Carstensz Pyramid, missing out on the peak's first ascent.